SPPearce/CompoundMatrixMethod/README.md

     Plot[Evans[k, sys], {k, 0, 15}]

-A further set of examples are shown in the file `CMMExamples.nb`.
+A number of further examples are shown in the file `CMMExamples.nb`.

 ## Citations

-I used this method to solve an eigenvalue problem in <a href=https://doi.org//10.1093/imamat/hxq026>my 2010 paper </a> (also available on the arXiv), as well as <a href=https://journals.aps.org/pre/abstract/10.1103/PhysRevE.98.033003>an example with an interface</a>.
+I used this method to solve an eigenvalue problem in <a href=https://doi.org//10.1093/imamat/hxq026>my 2010 paper </a> (also freely available on the arXiv), and the package itself in both <a href=https://link.springer.com/article/10.1007/s11538-018-0505-4>a tenth-order ODE </a> as well as <a href=https://journals.aps.org/pre/abstract/10.1103/PhysRevE.98.033003>an example with an interface</a>.
 I'm currently working on an expository paper to detail how the method works and introduce the package.

 ## Contact